Three groups of GLIDE staff, community members and partners have made the journey

 About the Program

-Together they visit the memorial to lynching victims and museum about the through-line from slavery to mass incarceration, an immensely powerful experience for all participants.
-The groups gather multiple times in San Francisco before the journey and after returning, coalescing as a group and harnessing their collective fire for justice.
+Together, we visit the many memorials and museums that tell the stories of enslavement and the through-line to contemporary mass incarceration.
+This pilgrimage is an immensely powerful experience for all participants.
+Many have discovered that when diverse people come together during the pilgrimage, common ground is found and they become allies in the struggle against racism.
+Participants gather multiple times in San Francisco before and after the journey, coalescing as a group and harnessing a collective fire for justice.

 תשובה / Teshuva

 The Hebrew word/ תשובה teshuva, which is often translated as ‘repentance’ appears in daily and High Holy Day liturgy.
 A better translation of the word would be ‘to make amends.’
 We as Americans have never made teshuva for slavery on our soil.
 We’ve never had a process of Truth and Reconciliation like they did in South Africa after Apartheid.
 We view the visit to this museum and memorial on American soil as an important step in an American teshuva project, a journey of turning and truth-telling that we must engage in as Americans if we are ever to heal the festering wounds of slavery.